Lilac Class

 Comprehension / Word Reading

-• Read individual letters by saying the sounds for them
+• Read individual letters by saying the sounds for them.

-• Read some common exception words: I, the, he, me …
+• Read some common exception words: I, the, me, go, no, he, she, me, be, we, was, you, they, all, are, my, her.

 Writing

-• Form most lower case letters correctly
+• Form most lower case and capital letters correctly.

-• Spell words by identifying the sounds and writing a sound with a letter
+• Spell words by identifying the sounds and writing a sound with a letter.

 Communication and Language